avolantis/Power-Ascii/README.md

 $ScriptBlock = [Scriptblock]::Create($Script.Content + $code)
 Invoke-Command -ScriptBlock $ScriptBlock
 ```
-Save your profile then restart your PowerShell, or type the following command
+Save your profile, restart your PowerShell, or type the following
 ```
 # This command will reload your profile
 . $PROFILE